-The CAL button is also used to make selections in the "Utility Menu".
-See Chapter 3.
+The "+" and "-" buttons can also be used to make selections in the "Utility Menu".
+For details, see "Utility Menu" in Chapter 3.

 The Detector

 CAUTION: The mica surface of the Geiger tube is fragile.
 Be careful not to let anything penetrate the screen.